jihnordraven/comments-mailer/README.md

 ## Prerequirements for local development

 1. Needs to have docker desktop installed on your machine
+2. Create .env file, paste .local.env and copy to .env

 ## Launch rabbitmq & postgres with docker